🇮🇳 Indian Trading Position Calculator

 🏦 Capital Utilization

 Margin Utilization ℹ️ Percentage of your capital used as margin.
-Keep below 50% to handle multiple positions and market volatility.
+For MTF, this shows only the margin required, not full position value.
 0%

 Available Capital ℹ️ Remaining capital after margin for this trade.
 Use this for other opportunities or as buffer. ₹0

 Position % of Capital ℹ️ Position value as percentage of total capital.
-Large positions increase risk but also potential returns.
+For MTF, this can be much larger than your capital due to leverage.
 0%

 Risk % per Trade ℹ️ Your configured risk percentage.
 1-2% is professional standard.
 Higher means faster drawdowns.
 1.0% ✓